MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/dcs-inspection.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 Microsoft Defender for Cloud Apps enables you to natively use the Microsoft Data Classification Service to classify the files in your cloud apps.
-Microsoft Data Classification Service provides a unified information protection experience across Office 365, Azure Information Protection, and Microsoft Defender for Cloud Apps.
+Microsoft Data Classification Service provides a unified information protection experience across Office 365, Microsoft Information Protection, and Microsoft Defender for Cloud Apps.
 The classification service allows you to extend your data classification efforts to the third-party cloud apps protected by Microsoft Defender for Cloud Apps, using the decisions you already made across an even greater number of apps.

 >[!NOTE]
 > This feature is currently available in the US, Europe, Australia, India, Canada, Japan, and APAC.